opnsense/docs/source/manual/reverse_proxy.rst

 ..
 Warning::
-    Reverse proxies support you to prevent common attacks to your web application by bots but will never provide a 100% success rate in detection ob bad traffic.
+    Reverse proxies support you to prevent common attacks to your web application by bots but will never provide a 100% success rate in detection of bad traffic.
     Especially a targeted attack will very likely be not detected because a lot of effort has been taken to prevent detection.